je-lv/vt_scripts/1st_submissions_timeline/README.md

 Quick script to plot a timeline of First Submissions file dates similar to the hashed file provided as script argument.

-Suppose we have a SHA-256 form a malware sample.
+Suppose we have a SHA-256 from a malware sample.

 ![hashed malfile example](../imgs/vt_hash_example.png)